tomaskovarik271/PIPECD/DEVELOPER_GUIDE_V2.md

 *   **Local Development & Dev Server**:
     *   The `netlify/functions/inngest.ts` handler should use `serve` from `inngest/lambda` (or `inngest/netlify` if API changes).
-    *   For reliable local Inngest Dev Server synchronization with Netlify Dev, explicitly configuring `serveHost`, `servePath`, and `signingKey` in the `serve` options within `inngest.ts` might be necessary.
+    *   For reliable local Inngest Dev Server synchronization with Netlify Dev:
-    *   The Inngest Dev Server typically expects to connect via HTTP for local Netlify Dev.
+        *   The Inngest Dev Server, when run with `npx inngest-cli dev -u http://localhost:8888/.netlify/functions/inngest`, expects to communicate with your local Netlify functions endpoint (e.g., `http://localhost:8888/.netlify/functions/inngest`) over HTTP.
+        *   Your `netlify/functions/inngest.ts` handler **must** conditionally set `serveOptions.serveHost` to your local Netlify Dev URL (e.g., `'http://localhost:8888'`) when in a local development environment.
+The recommended way is to check `if (process.env.CONTEXT === 'dev')` (Netlify Dev sets this) or fallback to `if (process.env.NODE_ENV === 'development')`.
+        *   This configuration ensures that when the Inngest Dev Server attempts to execute a function step by calling back to your local Netlify function, it uses HTTP, preventing "http: server gave HTTP response to HTTPS client" errors.
+        *   The `signingKey` is typically handled by the `INNGEST_SIGNING_KEY` environment variable and does not need to be set in `serveOptions` for local development if the environment variable is present (though it's critical for production).
 *   **Event Data Contracts**: Ensure Inngest functions correctly access data from the `event` object (e.g., `event.data.dealId`, `event.data.assignedToUserId`).
 *   **Environment Variables in Functions**: Ensure Inngest functions (and other Netlify functions) have access to necessary environment variables (e.g., `SUPABASE_SERVICE_ROLE_KEY`, `SYSTEM_USER_ID`).
 *   **Idempotency & Error Handling**: (Future consideration for more complex Inngest functions) Plan for idempotency and robust error handling within Inngest functions.